v3rse/site/source/_posts/oss-step1-git-mastery.md

 A conflict occurs when two or more sets of changes are made to the same file.
 For `git` this usually happens when you attempt to merge changes from two branches that have changes to the same files.
 A merge copies nodes of the tree contained within a branch into another branch.
 Conflicts can be resolved manually by editing the file in conflict and committing it.

 {% codeblock lang:sh %}
-#Let's assume I also made a change to the original hello.txt file within the new branch create previously
+#Let's assume I also made a change to the original hello.txt file within the new branch created previously
 #To merge changes to my master branch
 git checkout master
 git merge new-file-feature
 {% endcodeblock %}

-You should get a message like
+You should get a message like...

 {% codeblock lang:sh %}
 Auto-merging hello.txt
 CONFLICT (content): Merge conflict in hello.txt
 {% endcodeblock %}

-To resolve the conflict
+To resolve the conflict...

 {% codeblock lang:sh %}
 #Open the file in an editor
 vim hello.txt
 {% endcodeblock %}

-You should see something like
+You should see something like...

 {% codeblock lang:txt %}
 Hello, world!